Israeli telemedicine changes lives of Palestinian women in West Bank - I24NEWS

 Palestinian gynecologists, midwives, nurses, pediatricians, nutritionists, physiotherapists and psychologists who were trained in telemedicine will receive ongoing clinical support on a biweekly basis.

-About a hundred Palestinian patients living in three communities located about twenty kilometers around Hebron, including the Bedouin community, have already benefited from the program.
+About a hundred Palestinian patients living in three communities located about 12 miles around Hebron, including the Bedouin community, have already benefited from the program.

 "Our goal is to provide women with the care they need, wherever they are," said Dr. Avi Tsur, director of the Center for Women's Health Innovation at Sheba.
 “Telemedicine allows us to bridge geographic, political and cultural gaps to achieve optimal outcomes.”